Japanese Sake Steamed Clams

 Japanese Sake Steamed Clams made in 10 minutes with just 5 ingredients!
 Sake brings out amazing flavours from the clams; simplicity at its best!
 Popular recipe at Izakaya-style Japanese restaurants: Sake Steamed Clams, or Asari no Sakamushi (あさりの酒蒸し).
 It’s super easy and simple with just five ingredients, and you can cook it in 10 minutes!

 There are many other ways to make sake-steamed clams, such as adding a little bit of butter at the end.
 This is a wonderful appetizer for a party especially because you can start preparing it after the guests arrive.

 - 1 Tbsp ginger (julienned)

-- 1 dried red chili pepper or you can try our NEW Turbo Supercharge!
+- 1 dried red chilli pepper or you can try our various condiments

 - Freshly ground black pepper